zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

-# Requiem for Less Wrong; Or, Comment on "Banning Said Achmiz"
+# Comment on "Banning Said Achmiz"

 ## "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"